jamesduncombe/gps-parser/README.md

 GPS Parser in Ruby.
 Parses NMEA sentences into something useful for [Ruby Processing](https://github.com/jashkenas/ruby-processing) for example.

-I'd like to wrap this up into a gem at some point too.
-Perhaps you could help? :)
+Working on wrapping this up into a useable gem at the moment.